minio/docs/source/includes/container/common-minio-kes.rst

 |SSE| operations using that key.
 Use ``kes key create`` *or*
 :mc:`mc admin kms key create` to create a new |EK| for use with |SSE|.

-The following command uses the ``kes key create`` command to create a new External Key (EK) stored on the root KMS server for use with encrypting the MinIO backend.
+The following command uses the ``kes key create`` command to add a new External Key (EK) stored on the root KMS server for use with encrypting the MinIO backend.